 Margin is the result of a complex equation.
 What are the factors you need to take into account in this world where costs have a tendency to grow faster than revenue, inefficiencies in the business can quickly erode margins and financing investment for growth is challenging?
+Here we look at how to increase profitability with a company-wide ERP solution.

 You have to improve revenue generation and control costs.
 Sure, cutting costs indiscriminately can have a positive impact on margin, but even in the short term the overall effect will be negative as the cost reduction damages revenue generation.
 So, where should you focus your efforts in growing revenue?